aryelgois/designwithfontforge.com/en-US/Creating_o_and_n.md

 implications of spacing in a font.
 That should get you to a well-spaced ‘o’ character, which will help you with the design of the ‘n’.

-## Design the lowercase ‘n’
+## Designing the lowercase ‘n’

-Once you are happy with the form and spacing of your lowercase ‘o’ character as shown with a sample string, the next step of this approach is to create a suitably shaped, balanced, and well-spaced lowercase ‘n,’ which you will inject into your string of ‘o’s.
+Once you are happy with the form and spacing of your lowercase ‘o’ character as shown with a sample string, the next step of this approach is to create a suitably shaped, balanced, and well-spaced lowercase ‘n’, which you will inject into your string of ‘o’s.

 If we look at the anatomy of an ‘n’, we can break it apart into two or three components consisting of a <i>stem</i> and a <i>curve</i>.
 This approach can give us a shortcut to keeping balance and harmony within our characters as they